fpereiraBP3/camunda-docs/docs/components/connectors/out-of-the-box-connectors/embeddings-vector-db.md

 Hint: a FEEL [string conversion function](/components/modeler/feel/builtin-functions/feel-built-in-functions-conversion/#stringfrom) might be useful if you have JSON input.

 The **Camunda document** might be useful when you deal with larger documents pipelines that come either from [webhook or user tasks](/guides/document-handling).
-Input documents will be parsed with [Apache Tika](https://tika.apache.org/) parser, hence files can be of any Apache Tika supported formats.
+Input documents will be parsed with [Apache Tika](https://tika.apache.org/), hence files can be of any Apache Tika supported formats.

 ### Splitting